Psoriasis Diet Plan

 How Can I boost my Immune System to Fight Psoriasis?

 Regular exercise is a great way to stay healthy for you and your immune system.
 Exercise is especially important for people with psoriasis as they are at a higher risk of having high blood pressure, high cholesterol, diabetes, and heart problems when compared to those without psoriasis.
-If you find sweating aggravates your psoriasis try alternatives like Pilates in London as it is low impact but still a great workout.
+If you find sweating aggravates your psoriasis try alternatives like Pilates as it is low impact but still a great workout.
 Pilates is primarily a combination of muscular strengthening and stretching and in comparison to a HITT class is not stressful of your joints and body.
 Pilates will give you a strong foundation and can help reduce stress through flowing, mindful movements.
-You can practice online Pilates at home or reformer Pilates privately at Wellthy Clinic.
+You can practice online Pilates classes at home or reformer Pilates offers london privately at Wellthy Clinic.
 Following an anti inflammatory diet will also be beneficial.

 Eating fruits and vegetables will provide a wealth of antioxidants, vitamins and minerals.
 Increase your consumption as it is found to reduce inflammatory markers (Afifi et al 2017).
 When buying fruits and vegetables, try to purchase fresh, local organic produce to maximise benefits.
 Aim to eat 6-7 portions of vegetable and 2 of fruit per day.
 Mangos and melons are rich in Vitamin A so great for psoriasis.
 Also blueberries and pomegranate are high in Vitamin C and have high anti oxidant and anti-inflammatory properties.

 Sun and Vitamin D